Why Food & Beverage Flooring Needs A Cove Base

 2016 Listeria Outbreak in California

 Meeting these guidelines are not only necessary to keep a food and beverage facility from being fined but also to ensure a sanitary environment.
-A seamless floor with a cove base significantly improves the efficacy of sanitation procedures which is vital to preventing outbreaks.
+An FDA approved epoxy floor with a cove base significantly improves the efficacy of sanitation procedures which is vital to preventing outbreaks.

 Take the fresh fruit processing facility “Simply Fresh Fruit” that experienced a Listeria problem in 2016 causing a product recall by US Foods and also by the California Department of Public Health.